benlk/columbus-regional-rail/_lines/amtrak-expansion.md

 - Dayton
 - Springfield
 - Greater Columbus Convention Center
-- Delaware
+- Delaware &mdash; on US 36, [not at the historic location in Downtown Delaware](https://www.10tv.com/amp/article/news/local/ohio-officials-support-amtrak-expansion/530-9065e317-8079-4546-b3fd-29e8f356ddb6)
 - Crestline
-- Cleveland Hopkins International Airport
+- Cleveland Hopkins International Airport &mdash; not actually at the airport, but [at the Puritas light-rail station](https://www.axios.com/local/cleveland/2023/11/13/greyhound-station-bus-stop-puritas-rapid-downtown), a couple miles north-northeast of the airport.

 New stations for the Chicago-Pittsburgh route are based on the stops mentioned in [Senator Brown's announcement of Chicago-Fort Wayne-Columbus-Pittsburgh](https://www.brown.senate.gov/newsroom/press/release/sherrod-brown-announces-first-step-expanding-amtrak-ohio).[^3]